scarcheek/DiscordRadio/README.md

 cd ./rpc-gateway && npm install && npm start
 ```

-If everything ran smoothly the console should output `🎉 All set up and ready to go!`
+If everything ran smoothly the console should output `All set up and ready to go!` 🎉

 ### Browser Extension
 > This is subject to change soon™